Start Your Home Business in a Month: Week Two

 Day 11: Create Logos, Fliers, Biz Cards, etc

 Once your structure and licenses are in place, you’re officially in business.
 The next step is to create your business image and put together marketing tools to promote your business.
 Like your business name, your logo should represent the theme, tone and nature of your business.
+There are several free and low cost logo tools to help you.
 Once created, it should appear on all your marketing materials including business cards, websites, social media etc.

 The types of printed marketing materials you create will depend much on the business you run.
 At the very least, you should have a business card.
 They’re cheap and easy to hand out.
 Other printed marketing materials you may want to consider are fliers and brochures.